-California American Water Compliance Plan: California American Water has implemented procedures and mechanisms or policies in place to comply with Rule III.B.3.
+California American Water Compliance: California American Water has implemented procedures and mechanisms to comply with Rule III.B.3.
 California American Water provides training and issues periodic communications to its employees educating them on the requirements of the Rules.

 California American Water interprets this Rule to exclude information exchanged with its parent company regarding potential purchases of water or sewer systems.
 In addition, California American Water interprets this rule to exclude sharing of such information for the purposes of corporate support, shared services and access to capital which are expressly permitted by Rule V.B.